mvallim/amazon-sqs-java-messaging-lib/README.md

 ### 1.1 Prerequisite

-In order to use Amazon SqS Java Messaging Lib within a Maven project, simply add the following dependency to your pom.xml.
-There are no other dependencies for Amazon SqS Java Messaging Lib, which means other unwanted libraries will not overwhelm your project.
+In order to use Amazon SQS Java Messaging Lib within a Maven project, simply add the following dependency to your pom.xml.
+There are no other dependencies for Amazon SQS Java Messaging Lib, which means other unwanted libraries will not overwhelm your project.

 You can pull it from the central Maven repositories: